heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 What we need however, is a DataFrame, that makes it easy to decide which of two locations is better for a specific stop.\
-For this we change the DataFrame, to contain additional information:
+For this, we create a new DataFrame with these columns:

+* `lat/lon`: The latitude/longitude of the location
+* `names`: The normalized names
 * `stop_id`: identifier for the stop, which is contained in the names column.
   This is the same identifier as the one used in `stops.txt`.
 * `node_cost`: the raw costs of the node based only on the selected route type